LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/lifecycle.md

 ```

 {:start="3"}
-3. This method checks if the current conversation is mark as Urgent.
+3. This method checks if the current conversation is marked as Urgent.

 ```swift
 public func isUrgent(conversationQuery: ConversationParamProtocol) -> Bool